From Morphism Categories to Functor Categories: The case of wide subcategories

-Let us exploit Corollary \ref{corollary exact seq} to observe a connection between the inverse Auslander-Reiten translation of an indecomposable non-projective $\Lambda$-module $M$ with the second syzygies of injective functors.
+As a concluding point, let us exploit Corollary \ref{corollary exact seq} to observe a connection between the inverse Auslander-Reiten translation of an indecomposable non-projective $\Lambda$-module $M$ with the second syzygies of injective functors.
 For, replace $M$ in Corollary \ref{corollary exact seq} by $\tau^{-1}M$ to get the exact sequence

 in $\mmod (\mmod \La)^{\rm op}$ in which $P\rt Q \rt \tau^{-1}(M) \rt 0$ is a minimal projective presentation.
 Applying the duality $D:\mmod (\mmod \La)^{\rm op}\rt \mmod (\mmod \La)$ gives the exact sequence